Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Related Works

 As already stated, we prefer GAN-based SR to enhance the visual appearance of produced images for robotic applications.
-However, successful studies of efficient GANs are much more rare in literature.
+However, successful studies of efficient GANs are very rare in the literature.
 Recently, knowledge distillation (KD) emerged as a promising option to compress deep models and GANs too \cite{aguinaldo2019compressing,gou2021knowledge}.
-KD was originally born in 2015 with the visionary work of \cite{hinton2015distilling}, where a teacher-student framework was introduced as knowledge transfer mechanism.
-More recent works evolved such concept in disparate variants: FitNet introduced the idea of involving also intermediate representations in the distillation process \cite{romero2014fitnets}, AT proposes an attention-based distillation \cite{zagoruyko2016paying}, and AB interestingly focuses on the distilled transfer of activation boundaries formed by hidden neurons \cite{heo2019knowledge}, further advanced in \cite{heo2019comprehensive}.
-Specifically considering KD application in SR, FAKD uses intermediate features affinity distillation for PSNR-focused SR \cite{he2020fakd}.
-We found this approach a good starting point also for GAN-based SR. Diversely, \cite{zhang2021data} investigates a progressive knowledge distillation method for data-free training.
-Beside KD, \cite{fu2020autogan} recently proposed an Auto-ML framework to search for optimal neural model structure, and filter pruning has been used as another optimization technique \cite{li2016pruning}.
+KD was originally born in 2015 with the visionary work of \cite{hinton2015distilling}, where a teacher-student framework was introduced as a knowledge transfer mechanism.
+More recent works evolved such concept in disparate variants: FitNets \cite{romero2014fitnets} introduced the idea of involving also intermediate representations in the distillation process, Attention Transfer (AT) \cite{zagoruyko2016paying} proposes an attention-based distillation, and Activation Boundaries (AB) \cite{heo2019knowledge} interestingly focuses on the distilled transfer of activation boundaries formed by hidden neurons, further advanced in \cite{heo2019comprehensive}.
+Specifically considering KD application in SR, Feature Affinity KD (FAKD) \cite{he2020fakd} uses intermediate features affinity distillation for PSNR-focused SR. We found this approach a good starting point also for GAN-based SR. Diversely, \cite{zhang2021data} investigates a progressive knowledge distillation method for data-free training.
+Besides KD, \cite{fu2020autogan} recently proposed an Automated Machine Learning (Auto-ML) framework to search for optimal neural model structure, and filter pruning has been used as another optimization technique \cite{li2016pruning}.

-With respect to previous works, our model optimization for edge-SR is composed of three main steps: first, an edge-oriented architectural definition is performed; then, we leverage teacher-student knowledge distillation to further reduce the dimension of our model; lastly, we perform TFLite conversion and quantization to shift the network execution to CPUs and Edge TPUs with maximum inference speed.
+Differently from previous works, our model optimization for edge-SR is composed of three main steps: first, an edge-oriented architectural definition is performed; then, we leverage teacher-student knowledge distillation to further reduce the dimension of our model; lastly, we perform TensorFlow Lite (TFLite) conversion and quantization to shift the network execution to CPUs and Edge TPUs with maximum inference speed.